 Next stop is Estepona, a small Spanish town which has the only safari park on the Costa del Sol - Selwo Aventura.
-The safari park is build as an enourmous zoo where visitors, through a jeep-safari, can experience and take pictures of animals in their natural enviroment - where lions live together with exotic birds and dangerous reptiles.
+The safari park is build as an enourmous zoo where visitors, through a jeep-safari, can experience and take pictures of animals in their natural environment - where lions live together with exotic birds and dangerous reptiles.

 The only way to get to Marbella by public transport is by bus.
 There are both local buses and buses that can take you from town to town.
 To participate in some activities and to visit certain towns there are dedicated tour buses, for instance if you are going to visit Ronda.
 The nearest airport is Malaga Airport.

 Whenever you need to hire in Marbella there are many car rental companies to choose from ranging from small local firms to large brands.
-Some web portals such as Holiday Autos offers you the best price in that they compare prices from several car rental companies at the same time, so you can choose the one that suits your wallet.
-Their website is www.holidayautos.co.uk
+Some web portals such as Rentalcars.com offers you the best price in that they compare prices from several car rental companies at the same time, so you can choose the one that suits your wallet.
+Their website is rentalcars.com

 If you travel by air to Marbella, you can also pick up your car rental on arrival at Malaga Airport.

 is a shopping centre that has been extended over the recent years and has become one of the largest shopping centres on the Costa del Sol.
 It is directly connected to the highway between Marbella and Puerto Banús and apart from the regular shops you will find some that are exclusive for La Cañada, like Apple Store.
 In addition to shops there is a bowling hall, several restaurants and cafés and right next to the shopping centre there are several large stores like Leroy Merlin and Intersport.

-– If you have a lot of money to spend the harbour of Marbellas is definitely the place to be.
+– If you have a lot of money to spend the harbour of Marbella is definitely the place to be.
 The large fashion houses are dominating the area - like Dior, Louis Vuitton and Dolce & Gabbana.
 Even if you are not ready to spend a lot of money you don't need to despair.
 El Corte Inglés

 Apart from the local celebrations like San Juan (Midsummers Eve), Marbella also has an annual Carnival that takes place in February.
 People of all ages and nationalities participate in songs dances and processions.

-Many famous musicians and artists have held concerts on the Costa del Sol throughout the years, for example Smokie in Castillo Sohail in Fuengirola, 50-Cent in Buddha Bar in Marbella, and the swedish sensation Swedish House Mafia in the discoteque Dreamers in Puerto Banús.
+Many famous musicians and artists have held concerts on the Costa del Sol throughout the years, for example Smokie in Castillo Sohail in Fuengirola, 50-Cent in Buddha Bar in Marbella, and the Swedish sensation Swedish House Mafia in the discotheque Dreamers in Puerto Banús.

 Marbella is also home of some annual concerts and music festivals - for instance: